nyaosorg/nyagos/docs/use.md

 -----

-If you have [peco](https://github.com/peco/peco), write `use "peco"` on your `.nyagos` to extend readline with power.
+If you have [peco](https://github.com/peco/peco), write `require "peco"` on your `.nyagos` to extend readline with power.

 * `C-r` History
 * `C-o` Filename completion